Friday, October 4, 2024

 Swiss-American artist Anne Francey is a highly accomplished visual artist whose accolades include a 2021 Fulbright Fellowship in Tunisia, her husband's homeland.
 She is known for her group art projects that spark collaborative artistic expression from everyone, especially children.
 Most recently, she completed 1001 Bricks: The City in All its States, which included 550 participants, and was installed as a mural in Tunis.
 Her 1997-2014 NYSCA grant supported ceramic murals projects in schools and communities in New York State.

-Anne completed her studies in painting and video at the École de Beaux-Arts de Lausanne, Switzerland in 1981.
+Anne earned a degree in painting and video from the École de Beaux-Arts de Lausanne, Switzerland in 1981.
 Shortly afterward she settled in Manhattan for a two year stint at the School of Visual Arts.
 There she studied painting, video, and film.
-In 1983, she began her MFA at Hunter College, which she completed in 1987.
+In 1983, she began her MFA at Hunter College, which she finished in 1987.
 Suleika was born in 1988.

 Anne Francey, Suleika's Shield, 2012.
 Ceramic, string, and bamboo.
 Photo: Beth S. Gersh-Nesic

 The concept of the "shields" grew out of the period of caring for Suleika during her first bone-marrow transplant.
 Reminiscent of the enveloping Japanese kimono and the protective Christian crucifix, they also reminded me of Byzantine mosaics that shimmer in dark apses of medieval churches, intentionally expressing the otherworldliness of the divine.
-In this exhibition's context, wherein we consider the alchemy of art, we might consider this mother's fashioning and weaving of a ceramic armor as a way to exert protective magical power when the odds of her daughter's cancer treatment were 30% survival and horribly debilitating for a very long time.
-(On a personal note, I remember wearing a light yellow disposable paper gown all over my clothes and a disposable mask during all my visits to my sister, when she underwent her bone-marrow transplant.
-Anne Francey's shields remind me of the gown's shape and the fact that we wore these shields to protect my sister from our germs.
-Sadly, my sister did not survive.)
+In this exhibition's context, wherein we consider the alchemy of art, we can appreciate this mother's fashioning and weaving ceramic armor as a way to enlist magical forces when the odds of her daughter's cancer treatment were 35% survival occasioned by horribly debilitating side-effects for a very long time.
+(For those of us who might have worn a disposable paper gown over our clothes as well as a disposable mask during visits to a bone-marrow transplant recipient, we might associate Anne Francey's shields with the gown's shape and the fact that we wore these shields to protect the patient from our germs.)

 Anne Francey, Icarus Shield, 2023; Mother's Shield, 2023; Mother's Shield, 2023.
 Ceramic, string and bamboo.
 Courtesy of the artist.
 Photo: Courtesy of ArtYard/John Carlano